elastiflow/terraform-google-ef-collector/.github/PULL_REQUEST_TEMPLATE.md

 # Changes summary
 <!--
-Not mandatory, but helpful if PR is big enough.
+Not mandatory, but helpful if the PR is big enough.
 Summary for the changes done in this PR.
 Using bullet list is a good idea.
 * [CHORE] change1
 * [FEAT] change1